 Garlic Herb Pot Roast Recipe

-- Add roast pieces in a single layer on top of the onions.
+- Add the roast pieces in a single layer on top of the onions.

 - Pour the broth over the roast.

-- Press cancel or unplug the Instant Pot to stop the Saute setting and then press the "Manual" button and set the time to 40 minutes.
+- Press cancel to stop the Saute setting and then press the "Manual" button and set the time to 40 minutes, making sure the valve is set to seal.

 - When cooking has finished.
 Press cancel and either quick release the pressure or allow it to release naturally.